-Summer parties are always the best gatherings of the year!
-The casual ease of warm-weather entertaining is on your side: Who doesn't like a hot and gooey s'more?
-Or movie-night in the backyard?
-Throwing one doesn't necessarily mean you have to spend a lot of money.
-There are thrifty solutions to planning a summer gathering that will guarantee fun without breaking the bank.
+Planning a summer party means it's time to get your creative juices flowing by coming up with food, recipes, decor, and activities for a variety of festive themes.
+But throwing a summer party doesn't necessarily mean you have to spend a lot of money.
+There are thrifty solutions to planning all types of summer gatherings that will guarantee all the fun without breaking the bank.
 Good planning can also help curb additional financial burdens.

-Here are 18 summer party ideas that are fun, practical, and budget-friendly.
+Here are 23 summer party ideas that are entertaining, practical, and budget-friendly.

 Hot Dog Bar